You can integrate a custom background image into your Pega application login screen HTML through a binary file.

 - In the File Type (extension) field, enter the Windows extension (for example, png, jpeg) for the file you want to upload to the binary file.
 Do not include a period.

-- In the search text field, enter the Text rule that contains the CSS of the login screen you want to customize with the image as a background.
+In the search text field, enter the Editing the text rules that contain the source CSS for login screens that contains the CSS of the login screen you want to customize with the image as a background.

 For example: background-size: widthpx heightpx;